 All this said, the pack is not big, so it won't carry heavy loads at all—and this helped keep the bag from becoming cumbersome or too uncomfortable.

 If comfort is your main concern, but you really like having a small satellite daypack, check out the Osprey Farpoint.
 This is a large travel backpack with a small day pack attached to it.
 Another take on this theme is the Osprey Ozone Duplex, which doesn't score as well overall but might suit your needs and is still a very well made product from Osprey.
+If you just want pure travel pack comfort, we recommend the Cotopaxi Allpa.

 This travel backpack is quite different from the other backpacks in this review.
 It does not have many features—in fact, it might better be considered a "feature" itself, as it is designed to be an easy addition to whatever travel luggage you already use.
 It is super light and compact, making it easy to take on nearly any adventure.